top of page

 Thursday afternoons (fortnightly) - High school age participants

 Rev James was appointed Parish Priest in December 2017.
-He perceived a need where young males could develop confidence and increase socialisation skills in a supportive environment.
+He perceived a need where young males could develop confidence and increase socialization skills in a supportive environment.
 He discerned that even within a rural setting, many boys did not have the skills nor the opportunity to work practically with their hands in a safe workshop situation.
 Concurrently, in conversation with parents there were a number of boys identified that required ‘male mentors’ in their lives due to family circumstances, isolation and disadvantage.

 Expansion of Project:

-Aims and Objectives of the Boys’ Shed:
+Aims and Objectives of The Shed Project:

 1. There is a desperate need for a supportive and safe environment for male participants to explore their creativity and develop practical and social skills appropriate for their age and social context.